-Any changes to Fundamental Bylaws require approval from both the ICANN Board and community as outlined in the respective Community Power (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers).
+Any changes to Fundamental Bylaws require approval from both the ICANN Board and community as outlined in the respective Community Power (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community Powers).

 The threshold for ICANN Board approval for changing a Fundamental Bylaw is raised from 2/3 to 3/4.

+Approval for changes to the Articles of Incorporation use the same process for approving changes to Fundamental Bylaws including public consultations.

 Why is the CCWG-Accountability recommending this?